yffenim/disboard_search_backend/README.md

 Also noteworthy is that if you try to run a scraper from AWS Lambda, your generated IP from AWS's known range will be blocked even.
 If you know of a workaround to this, please let me know [here](https://stackoverflow.com/questions/72722566/aws-lambda-python-webscraping-unable-to-bypass-cloudfare-anti-bots-from-aws).

 ---

-### Run the Server

-Navigate to `scripts/` directory and ensure that the scraper file's dependencies are installed.
-If they are, run the virutal env with `pipenv shell`.

-Navigate to `server/` and install dependencies:

-`npm install`

-Run the server:

-`npm start` or `npm start --reset-cache`

-If you have an inexplicable python syntax error when accessing the server, please ensure you have followed the steps here.

----

-### Run the demo client

-`cd ../client`

-`npm install`

-`npm start` or `npm start --reset-cache`

----

 ### API Endpoints